-Whilst many owners are proud to share photographs of their Maine Coon lion cut, others chastise them for shaving their cat, claiming the practise is cruel, not natural, and physically disgusting.
+Whilst many owners are proud to share photographs of their Maine Coon lion cut, others chastise them for shaving their cats.
+Critics claim the practice is cruel, not natural, and physically disgusting.

 If you still aren’t too sure what the Maine Coon lion cut looks like in reality, the easiest way to imagine it is by picturing a lion!

-However, in general, a cat’s entire body is shaved so that there is a clear distinctive line between their ‘mane’ and the rest of their body:
+However, in general, a cat’s entire body is shaved so that there is a clear distinctive line between its ‘mane’ and the rest of its body:

-|Body||All of the cats thick fur is shaved off, revealing their skin underneath|
+|Body||All of the cat’s thick fur is |

-|Paws||No fur is shaved from this area|
+|Paws||No fur is shaved from |

 Maine Coon Lion Cut Pictures

-Well, in the case of the Maine Coon lion cut, this phrase might be right, since these Maine coon lion cut pictures clearly show what this Maine Coon hairstyle is all about.
+Well, in the case of the Maine Coon lion cut, this phrase might be right, since this Maine Coon lion cut picture clearly show what this Maine Coon hairstyle is all about.

 In the image below you can see that the fur on the Maine Coons body has been shaved close to the skin.

 What Does A Normal Maine Coon Coat Look Like?

 If you look at an Adult Maine Coon cats fur, you will discover that it is made up of three distinct layers:

 Lose hair often becomes tangled within the undercoats, and owners should groom their cat regularly to ensure the ‘dead’ hair does not tangle with the ‘live’ hair, causing matting.

 Here is a picture of me with my Maine Coon cat named ‘Pippin’ (aka ‘Pipsteroo’, and ‘Pippy Long Stockings!’).
 Our cat has natural Maine Coon hair that has never been trimmed.

 Pros And Cons Of Maine Coon Lion Cut

-The Maine Coon lion cut for cats hairstyle really is a thing!
 The subject itself divides many cat lovers across the world though, since some owners love the varying Maine Coon hairstyles that exist, whilst others simply don’t.

 The table below briefly summarises the ‘for’ and ‘against’ arguments for trimming your Maine Coons fur: